Equations for solar tracking: Theoretical Basis

-The transformation expressed by $M_{tracker}$ can now be applied to a vector corresponding to the Sun light beam direction on the spectrometer side of the tracker, it will lead to the position of the Sun in Cartesian coordinates.
-The vector is built from the diode 4 signals (VA,VB,VC,VD), as represented in Fig. 5.
+The transformation expressed by $M_{tracker}$ can now be applied to a vector corresponding to the Sun light beam direction on the spectrometer side of the tracker.
+It will lead to the position of the Sun in Cartesian coordinates.
+The vector is built from the 4 diode signals (VA,VB,VC,VD), as represented in Figure~\ref{fig:sunspot}.
 Basically an offset position ($\varepsilon_1$,$\varepsilon_2$) is computed for the Sun spot on the diode plane compared to its center by:

 The spot offset ($\varepsilon_1$,$\varepsilon_2$) defines 2 coordinates of the beam vector.
 The last one, $\Lambda$, should represent the distance from the diode to mirror M1.
 Multiplying $M_{tracker}$ by the quadrant vector ($\varepsilon_1$,$\varepsilon_2$,$\Lambda$) would yield accurate Sun angles after conversion to spherical coordinates, but is not practically possible with a diode, contrary to an imaging sensor.
-The calculated position ($x_s$,$y_s$,$z_s$) hereafter is thus not absolute but is sufficient to get the sign of the rotations to apply on the axes. $\Lambda$ can be chosen arbitrarily as long as it its absolute value is large enough compared to $\varepsilon_1$ and $\varepsilon_2$.
+The calculated position ($x_s$,$y_s$,$z_s$) hereafter is thus not absolute but is sufficient to get the sign of the rotations to apply on the axes. $\Lambda$ can be chosen arbitrarily as long as its absolute value is large enough compared to $\varepsilon_1$ and $\varepsilon_2$.
 The solar pseudo-coordinates are then:

-In practice, the quadrant vector may differ from ($\varepsilon_1$,$\varepsilon_2$,$\Lambda$) due to reflections such as on the mirrors M0 and M4q on Fig. 1, necessary to deviate a part of the beam to the 4-quadrant photodiode.
-Defining the position vector requires thus to pay attention on the optic path from M1 to the photodiode, but this is rather easy and reduce to a rotation once the image of the photodiode under M1 is figured out.
-In the next section, we explain how we deal with the problem in our particular case.
+In practice, the quadrant vector may differ from ($\varepsilon_1$,$\varepsilon_2$,$\Lambda$) due to reflections such as on the mirrors M0 and M4q on Figure~\ref{fig:principle}, necessary to deviate a part of the beam to the 4-quadrant photodiode.
+Defining the position vector thus requires to pay attention to the optical path from M1 to the photodiode.
+In section~\ref{sec:application}, we explain how we deal with the problem in our particular case.